angel-ricardo/tasklist-jsp/README.md

 The web application consist into a user to-do list where users can create tasks, edit them or delete them.

 ## About
-We are the team n.
-5 in web programming class.
+We are the team N.5 in web programming class.
 Our goal is to show classmates an example of a CRUD application using MVC pattern.

 ## Tech